wretchedghost/bashConfig/README.md

 ### A few unique things that I run on my .bashrc are:
 * My history size is 20000 and I ignore certain multiple words in my history.
-* I have several shopt options found in bash that make things better like globbing and cdspell which fixes spelling when I spell a dir wrong, just to name a few.
+* I have several **shopt** options found in bash that make things better like globbing and cdspell which fixes spelling when I spell a dir wrong, just to name a few.
-* alias for using .. and ... which will do the same a **cd ..** and **cd ../..**
+* alias for using .. and ... which will do the same a **cd ..** and **cd ../..** and further.
-* alias for my fat-fingering
+* alias for my fat-fingering when typing exit.
-* alias for gitc and gitp found at lines 171 and 172 which make commiting and push way easier
+* alias for gitc and gitp found at lines 171 and 172 which make commiting and push way easier.
-* mvg for move and go when changing dirs
+* mvg for move and go when changing dirs.
-* Neofetch with custom colors painstakingly found after trying each combo one-by-one
+* Neofetch with custom colors painstakingly found after trying each combo one-by-one.

 ---